Gardening Advice

 How to grow herbs indoors

-As the conditions are fairly the same with all the different herbs, we will sum up with a general guide and then let you know of all the specifics regarding the various plants.
+As the conditions are fairly the same with all the different herbs, we will sum up with a general guide and then let you know all the specifics regarding the various plants.

 • Plant each herb in a different container.